 In the words of Sir Douglas Mawson, “This little island is one of the wonder spots of the world.”
-And it really is, with its unique wildlife, history and geology.
+And it truly is, with its unique wildlife, history and geology.

 Chimu Adventures offers cruises to Macquarie Island and there are cruise options including and excluding Antarctica.